BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 }
 ```

+For each page I'll pick both the template and the components to fill the template.
+These could be fairly general use like the `UserHeader`, which is used on all pages.
+They can also be specific use like the `CategoryDetails` component.
+As mentioned in the Templates section, the `CategoryDetails` component *could* implement another template if needed!
+Heck, either of the other components could implement another template as well if the content were complex enough!

+### Rules of Pages
 - A component that implements a particular template
 - Can fetch application-specific data
 - Can implement application-specific business logic